laneydsmith/Bellabeat-casestudy/README.md

  * Medium Risk: Sitting for 4-8 hours per day.
  * High Risk: Sitting for 8-11 hours per day.

-As shown by this query, all users average sedentary minutes were well above 4 hours (240 minutes) per day.
-This increases their risk level of developing future health problems and should be made aware of while using a smart device.
+This query reveals that all users averaged more than 4 hours (240 minutes) of sedentary time per day, heightening their risk of future health issues.

 # Step 5: Share